robbie321/FantasyGolf/CLOUDFLARE_SETUP_GUIDE.md

 **Option A: cPanel/WHM**
 1. Go to **"Domains"** or **"Domain Management"**
-2. Find `fantasyfairways.ie`
+2. Find `fantasyfairway.ie`
 3. Click **"Manage"** or **"DNS"**

 **Option B: Hosting Ireland Custom Panel**
 1. Go to **"My Domains"**
-2. Click on `fantasyfairways.ie`
+2. Click on `fantasyfairway.ie`
 3. Look for **"Nameservers"** or **"DNS Settings"**

 **Option C: Email/Phone Support**
 If you can't find it:
 - Call Hosting Ireland: +353 1 820 2580
 - Email: support@hostingireland.ie
-- Say: "I need to update the nameservers for fantasyfairways.ie"
+- Say: "I need to update the nameservers for fantasyfairway.ie"

 ### Step 9: Change Nameservers